10% of all the world’s carbon emissions stem from the apparel industry.

 All of their dresses use GOTS certified organic cotton and their very minimal chic appeal is likely to connect with a lot of our readers’ fashion ideals.

-Portland’s very own Altar uses both sustainable fabrics and those that have been placed on “deadstock” lists at other fashion houses (thus, preventing waste).
+Portland’s very own Altar uses both sustainable materials (such as natural fibers, organic cotton and recycled plastic bottles) and those that have been placed on “deadstock” lists at other fashion houses (thus, preventing waste).

 They create their pieces in limited edition runs, so be warned, if you find something you like, you’ll want to snap it up or it might not be there when you come back for it.

 They’re big believers in the body positive movement too.

 Nearly all of Amour Vert’s dresses are made in California and they believe in eco-friendly sourcing combined with local manufacturing to deliver a truly sustainable product.

 We like that the sustainable fashion movement puts an emphasis on local and we think that it’s the heart of real “slow fashion” as it really reduces transport miles and carbon emissions.

 Their clothing is very flattering but we’d like to see them cater to some larger sizes too, it’s fair to say this isn’t a line that can accomodate everyone, yet.